Float Fishing In Ontario – When, Where And How

 Should you be fishing one of our very large or very fast rivers like the Niagara, Grand, Maitland, and Saugeen rivers, or should you decide to fish for salmon, then up-sizing to 10 or 12 lb line is probably a better option.

-I do find that guys that come out and fish slower river with 12 to 14 pound mainlines often have a lots of line problems.
+I do find that guys that come out and fish slower rivers with 12 to 14-pound mainlines often have a lot of line problems.
 These thicker lines also cause sag and some lines will sink and that’s all bad so make sure you get the right line.

 I discuss my favorite lines on my page 5 Best Float Fishing Lines.
 See at www.troutandsteelhead.net